StarDict: Dictionaries available

 One can find here the partial list of FreeDict dictionaries which can be converted to the StarDict format.
 These include, in particular, some older versions of Webster's dictionary and many dictionaries for various languages.

 Features

 While StarDict is in scan mode, results are displayed in a tooltip, allowing easy dictionary lookup.
 When combined with Freedict, StarDict will quickly provide rough translations of foreign language websites.

 On September 25, 2006, an online version of Stardict began operation.
 This online version includes access to all the major dictionaries of StarDict, as well as Wikipedia in Chinese.

 Previous versions of StarDict were very similar to the PowerWord dictionary program, which is developed by a Chinese company, KingSoft.
 Since version 2.4.2, however, StarDict has diverged from the design of PowerWord by increasing its search capabilities and adding lexicons in a variety of languages.
 This was assisted by the collaboration of many developers with the author.

+sdcv

-Evgeniy A. Dushistov produced the command line version of StarDict called sdcv.
+Evgeniy A. Dushistov produced a command line version of StarDict called sdcv.
+It employed all the dictionary files that belong to StarDict.
+It is written in C++ and licensed under the terms of the GNU General Public License.

+sdcv runs under Linux, FreeBSD, and Solaris.
+As in StarDict, dictionaries of the user's choice have to be installed separately.

+At the end of 2006, software developer Hu Zheng cited personal financial problems as an excuse to charge users for downloading dictionary files from his website, which temporarily aroused strong doubts and dissatisfaction in the Linux community.
+In the end, under the pressure of public opinion, the charging plan was forced to be canceled and ended hastily.